jacione/ptychodactyl/docs/api/stages.rst

 These can each be found in the source code of *stages.py*.

-.. autofunction:: stages.get_stages
+.. autofunction:: ptycho.stages.get_stages

-.. autoclass:: stages.Stage
+.. autoclass:: ptycho.stages.Stage
     :members: